 A new set of software tools that will allow developers to adapt their Android applications for the car will be published soon.
 Some partners — notably music services Spotify, TuneIn, MLB, Pandora and iHeart Radio — have already adapted mobile applications for the car.

 The first cars using Android Auto will be available later this year, presumably with the 2015 model year.
-Some 40 cars makers have already signed up — including Audi, Alpha Romeo, Chevrolet, Chrysler, Dodge, Volkswagen and Subaru.
+Some 40 cars makers have already signed up — including Audi, Alfa Romeo, Chevrolet, Chrysler, Dodge, Volkswagen and Subaru.

 Google laid the groundwork for the Android-in-the-car effort in January, announcing the Open Automotive Alliance — a then-vague effort teaming Google with car makers Audi, GM, Honda and Hyundai.